 • Another good way to make maintenance more manageable is to keep plants requiring more intensive care (like Roses and herb/vegetable gardens) close to the house.
 You’re more likely to tend to them if they are close by.

-• For lawns, keep grass mowed at appropriate heights.
-It can be attractive to have lawns cut extremely short, but this can encourage weed growth and allow more sunlight to reach the soil, evaporating water and increasing the need for irrigation.
-A properly-cut lawn not only functions better, but reduces irrigation need.
+• For lawns, keep the grass mowed at appropriate heights.
+It can be attractive to have lawns cut extremely short, but this can encourage weed growth and allow more sunlight to reach the soil, evaporating water, and increasing the need for irrigation.
+A properly-cut lawn not only functions better but reduces irrigation needs.

 Xeriscaping Not Zeroscaping